af83/ucengine-docs/core/api.md

     200 { "result": {"uid": "91020740579212808535843549778848",
                      "sid": "07462066523652880535592964206583" } // the result is a valid sid

-    400 { "error": "bad_parameters" } // at least one paremeter is missing or wrong
+    400 { "error": "bad_parameters" } // at least one parameter is missing or wrong

     403 { "error": "bad_credentials" } // the authentification has failed